Jedsek/rust-wc/README.md

 or just `cargo run --release -- <args>`

 ### Release
-You could download the binary file published in [Release](https://github.com/Jedsek/rust-wc/releases/)
+You could download the binary or tar.gz published in [Release](https://github.com/Jedsek/rust-wc/releases/)

 ## Examples